 In Greece, you should try food such as dolmades (stuffed grape leaves), souvlaki, (grilled skewered meat) and spanakopita (spinach and feta in filo pastry).
 Greek food ranges from fresh, seasonal salads to rich and hearty dishes such as moussaka (a layered potato or eggplant dish), but it’s common to eat meze — a selection of hot and cold small dishes — to share among your table.

 Freshly caught fish is typical on the islands, while lamb and goat are popular meats.
-You’ll find a wide variety of olives and plenty of fresh dips such as taramasalata (fish roe dip) and tzatziki (yoghurt, cucumber, and garlic dip).
+You’ll find a wide variety of olives and plenty of fresh dips such as taramasalata (fish roe dip) and tzatziki (yogurt, cucumber, and garlic dip).

 Sticky, flaky, honey-soaked desserts such as baklava at the end of meals complement fiery Greek digestifs like ouzo and tsipouro.
 While Greece isn’t traditionally known for its wine, the Nemea region of the Peloponnese and the island of Santorini produce some fine wines.